cober2019/Network-Automation/README.md

 Project Description:

 Utilizing NETCONF/YANG, provide automation of configurations to network devices.
-In an effort to avoid assigning variables with values of static XML configuration payload, this program dynamiclly creatse XML files depending on the disired configuration i.e. SNMP, User credential etc. The program also allows the deletetion on configuration with dynamic
+In an effort to avoid assigning variables with static XML configuration payloads, this program will dynamiclly create XML files depending on the disired configuration i.e. SNMP, User credential etc. The program also allows the deletetion on configuration with dynamic
-XML creation example: "What user do you want to delete?" 'user.'
+XML creation,  Example: "What user do you want to delete?" 'user.'

 Python Modules: